secretsystems/dero-xmr-swap/README.md

 ## Buy DERO with XMR
 ### Obtain Tradinstructions

-Like wise the reverse is true, if you would like to trade DERO for XMR, you would use the follwing address to ping the service in your DERO wallet:
+Like wise the reverse is true, if you would like to buy DERO with XMR, you would use the follwing address to ping the service in your DERO wallet:
 ```
-deroi1qyw4fl3dupcg5qlrcsvcedze507q9u67lxfpu8kgnzp04aq73yheqqdyvfp4x7p7tpx4yt2yg4fy7grfwvs8gunpv35kueeqv96zqdpn9cunsgp68gsxxmmdwpkx2ar9yp68sgrxdaezq7rdwgs8gunpv3jjqctyv3exy3z4ryznjcjw25qxy4j4qgk69vgy
+deroi1qyw4fl3dupcg5qlrcsvcedze507q9u67lxfpu8kgnzp04aq73yheqqdyvfp4x7zat9hh2grpwfjjqcn4095kueeqg3z4yneqwa5hg6pqtpx4ygp68gsyxmmdwpkx2ar9yp68sgrxdaezq7rdwgs8gunpv3jjqctyv3ezqar0yp3x2gryv4kxjan9wfjkggr5dus8jmm4wgs8wctvd3jhgcjy25vs2wtzfe2sqcjk25pqrm2pm2
 ```
 How this looks in the DERO wallet is like this:
 ```